-385 accompanied by a strong polar vortex.
+events were also accompanied by a strong polar vortex.
 Figure 8 also illustrates how the large internal variability in the extratropics can mask the North Pacific influence on the NAO variability in response to ENSO.
-For example, positive and negative values of the NAO index occur for any of the ENSO forcings, as also shown in Figure 11 in Trascasa-Castro et al. (2019).
+For example, positive and negative values of the NAO index occur for any of the ENSO forcings, as also shown in Fig. 11 in Trascasa-Castro et al. (2019).

-Despite the large extratropical variability, and the small signal-to-noise ratio, the relationship between the North Pacific and North Atlantic ENSO response seems is linear to a good approximation, thus it seems that most of the modeled asymmetry
+Despite the large extratropical variability, and the small signal-to-noise ratio, the relationship between the North Pacific and North Atlantic ENSO response seems to be linear to a good approximation; thus it seems that most of the modeled asymmetry between the strong EN and strong LN (Fig. 5b) forcing projecting onto the NAO pattern should mainly originate from the asymmetry in the tropical Pacific upper level divergent wind response (see Fig. 4a in Jiménez-Esteve and Domeisen, 2019).